ktg9/EcoChain/data/pow/dogecoin/Dogecoin-transaction-emissions.md

 2. `Linear regression`

 - File [dogecoin_emissions_hashrate_linear_regression.py](dogecoin_emissions_hashrate_linear_regression.py) is responsible
-  for finding the relationship of emissions per day and total hashrate per day.
+  for finding the relationship of emissions per day and average hashrate per day.

 - The result is a quite strong correlation of emissions and hashrate with data from 2023-01-01 to 2024-03-19 with `R square` = 0.960132560715477